-In our study, we also have observed phenomena with similar characteristics as were reported by \citep{lee2009directionality} in humans patients.
+In our study, we also observed phenomena with similar characteristics as reported by \citep{lee2009directionality} in human patients.
 We also have found asymmetry in the functional connectivity directions established among brain lobes.
 The research conducted by \citep{lee2009directionality} was restricted to neural records from frontal and parietal areas.
-Our study contemplated a much larger coverage of the macaque animal models cortical surface, as electrophysiological activity was recorded from frontal, parietal, temporal, and occipital lobes lateral surface and also in frontal parietal and occipital medial walls.
+Our study contemplated a much more extensive coverage of the macaque's animal model cortical surface, as electrophysiological activity was recorded from the frontal, parietal, temporal, and occipital lobes lateral surfaces and also in the frontal, parietal, and medial occipital walls.\\

-We have observed that feedforward functional connectivity (parting from parietal to occipital lobe) was significantly higher during general anesthesia than during resting state, on frequency bands Theta and Alpha.
-Despite we did not find statistically significant alterations on the feedback (parting from frontal to parietal lobe) functional connectivity precisely as verified by \citep{lee2009directionality}, we have found that on Delta, and Alpha frequency bands, functional connectivity from parietal to occipital lobe has been compromised, and verified that functional connectivity in the backward direction (parting from frontal and parietal lobes to occipital and temporal lobes) were most likely to be compromised during general anesthesia.
+We have observed that feedforward functional connectivity (from the parietal toward the occipital lobe) was significantly higher during general anesthesia than during resting state, on frequency bands Theta and Alpha.
+Although we did not find statistically significant alterations in the feedback (from frontal toward parietal lobe) functional connectivity precisely as verified by \citep{lee2009directionality}, we have found that on the Delta and Alpha frequency bands, functional connectivity from parietal to occipital lobe has been compromised, and verified that functional connectivity in the backward direction (from frontal and parietal lobes toward occipital and temporal lobes) were most likely to be compromised during general anesthesia.

-By using a Granger causality methodology to analyze a neural records database from \textit{Macaca fusctata} animal models, performed with the MDR-ECoG technique which offered simultaneously high spatial coverage along with high temporal and spatial resolution.
-Our research complements the actual scenery and brings novel knowledge towards the characterization of the propofol effects on cortical functional connectivity along the anesthetic induction process.
-This is one of the first studies that estimated time-resolved functional networks serially overtime to follow the unfolding of the propofol anesthetic induction.
+We have used a Granger causality methodology to analyze a neural records database from \textit{Macaca fusctata} animal models, performed with the MDR-ECoG technique, which offered simultaneously high spatial coverage along with high temporal and spatial resolution.
+Our research complements the actual scenery and brings novel knowledge toward the characterization of the propofol effects on cortical functional connectivity along the anesthetic induction process.
+The present research is one of the first studies to estimate time-resolved functional networks serially over time to follow the unfolding of propofol anesthetic induction.